Lukysoon/Tatoeba-to-Anki/README.md

   - Audio files for all sentences in the target language
 - The script creates cards only for sentences that have audio recordings
 - The quality of the deck depends on available translations between your chosen language pair
+- Always activate the virtual environment before running the script
+- If you need to rerun the script later, just activate the virtual environment again - no need to reinstall dependencies

+## Troubleshooting

+If you get any dependency-related errors:
+1. Make sure your virtual environment is activated (you should see `(venv)` in your terminal)
+2. Try updating pip: `pip install --upgrade pip`
+3. Reinstall dependencies: `pip install -r requirements.txt`